tc39/notes/meetings/2023-07/july-11.md

 CDA: Updates from the code of conduct committee.
 I don’t have slides for this.
 The only update we have is we received a report back in March, it was addressed, we consider the matter now resolved.
 One snag with that, however, is that per the code of conduct itself, we are meant to resolve any reports of violations in a speedy manner.
 Ideally, within a week.
 And it took outside months.
 And the reason it took us months is because we could not – we did not have a quorum in meetings.
 This surfaced a problem that we have, and hopefully it’s in the fast.
 The members of the CoC Committee looked numerous but a large number were not active and did not come to the meeting.
 We need a functional code of conduct to deal with any reports that come in and the other activities that the code of conduct committee is responsible for.

 CDA: To that end, we pruned inactive folks and then put out a call for additional participants.
 And to that end, we are thankful that both TAB and RCA have agreed to join us on the CoC Committee.
 The way that we handle new folks for the committee is a little different than we have done for the convenors, of the task groups, for example, we are not going to be doing that in real-time here.
 We ask if any objections to the new folks joining, again, that’s TAB and RCA, please let us know before the end of plenary.
 You can do that by either contacting, you know, the existing code of conduct email or just reaching out to one of the committee members directly.
-Those are currently myself, JHD and MM (?).
+Those are currently myself, JHD, and MPC.
 That’s it for the CoC update.
 I see an item on the TCQ.

 MF: Do we need to get reports from the CoC group on attendance?